-Correlation Attacks

-For IOC, we need to adapt the Tor rule to transient edge relays, and we pick a set of relays (instead of a single one), that is also fixed for 4 months.
-In Section 4.4.2, we show how picking multiple entry guards is counterbalanced with a bigger network in terms of anonymity.
+Correlation Attacks With SAFE, we need to adapt the Tor rule to transient relays, we pick a set of relays (instead of a single one), that is also fixed for 4 months.
+In 4.4.2, we show how picking multiple entry guards is counterbalanced with a bigger network in terms of anonymity.